-Leaking seals must be replaced in accordance with the following instructions:
+Leaking seals must be replaced in accordance with the following instructions :

 - 1 Place the machine on flat ground and secure against rolling away. - 2 Release the parking brake by application of the required release pressure (min.
 130 bar). - If the brake cannot be pressurised with the required release pressure (min.
 130 bar) because of excessive leaks, the parking brake MUST be released using the emergency procedure.
-See 4) Emergency release of the parking brake. - 3 Rotate the screw cap in a counter-clockwise direction and unscrew it. - 4 Release the lock nut (3) of the setting screw (2). - 5 Rotate the setting screw (2) in an counter-clockwise direction until the pressure bolt (8) can be pushed completely into the piston (1). - (6) Unscrew (lever) the pressure bolt (8) with a suitable screwdriver until it contacts the piston (1). - 2 Actuate the brake valve and dissipate the existing release pressure down to 0 bar. - \ The plate spring pack (9) is now fully de-tensioned. - 8 Unscrew the pressure line and remove the brake completely. - (1) Remove the plate spring pack (9) and the piston (1). - 1 Always replace both the seals (A, B).
+See 4) Emergency release of the parking brake. - 3 Rotate the screw cap in a counter-clockwise direction and unscrew it. - 4 Release the lock nut (3) of the setting screw (2). - 5 Rotate the setting screw (2) in an counter-clockwise direction until the pressure bolt (8) can be pushed completely into the piston (1). - (6) Unscrew (lever) the pressure bolt (8) with a suitable screwdriver until it contacts the piston (1). - $\bigcirc$ Actuate the brake valve and dissipate the existing release pressure down to 0 bar. - \ The plate spring pack (9) is now fully de-tensioned. - 8 Unscrew the pressure line and remove the brake completely. - (9) Remove the circlip (5) and remove the pressure ring (7) from the housing (4). - 0 Remove the plate spring pack (9) and the piston (1). - 1 Always replace both the seals (A, B).

 - \ Observe the fitting direction of the grooved rings and use a suitable fitting needle with rounded edges to fit the new grooved rings.
-Take care there is a danger of injury. - " Carry out re-fitting of the individual parts into the brake in reverse order.
-Apply a light coat of fitting fluid lubricant to the sliding and sealing surfaces of the piston when fitting. - 2 If necessary, also replace the dust protection cap (10). - \ The dust protection cap (10) has a vulcanised-in steel ring which is used to press it into the opening in the brake housing (4). - In order to replace this you will need to "lever it out" with a suitable tool and then replace with a fitting fixture by pressing it into the housing (4). - (3) Fit the brake onto gearbox in accordance with the fitting instructions.
-Refer to page 3-181.
+Take care there is a danger of injury. - \ Carry out re-fitting of the individual parts into the brake in reverse order.
+Apply a light coat of fitting fluid lubricant to the sliding and sealing surfaces of the piston when fitting. - (10) If necessary, also replace the dust protection cap (10). - \ The dust protection cap (10) has a vulcanised-in steel ring which is used to press it into the opening in the brake housing (4).

+In order to replace this you will need to "lever it out" with a suitable tool and then replace with a fitting fixture by pressing it into the housing (4).

+(3) Fit the brake onto gearbox in accordance with the fitting instructions.
+Refer to page 3-171.